Asymptote Guide

 First, if you haven’t already, make sure you know everything in the File systems beginner page.
 If you don’t understand how files work, this page will not make much sense.

 You should have a working local LaTeX installation working, as described in LaTeX FAQ.
-(Overleaf is not an acceptable substitute for this tutorial; see L-2 for why.)
+(Overleaf is not sufficient for this tutorial; see FAQ L-2 for why.)

 You can verify you have LaTeX installed by typing